Who doesn’t love a fresh, healthy, body-fueling meal that’s also incredibly easy to prepare? And did I mention…chocolate?!

 3. Pour into dessert bowls and serve immediately, or refrigerate

-4. Garnish with coconut flakes, dried fruit, or strawberries, if desired
+4. Garnish with coconut flakes, dried fruit, strawberries, etc. (optional)

-2. If you don’t have frozen bananas, use fresh bananas and then put the pudding in the freezer or fridge until thickened.
+2. Banana hack!
+If you don’t have frozen bananas, use fresh bananas and then put the pudding in the freezer or fridge until thickened.

 4. If you only want to use fruit and don’t want to use stevia or luo han guo, then substitute an extra half banana and 2 more dates instead.